Kirstin McLean

 Kirstin McLean is a Scottish actress from Cardonald.
 She is best known for her roles on the second and third series of Limmy's Show.
 She has also appeared in River City, Doors Open, and Frankie Boyle's Tramadol Nights.

+Theatre

+McLean's other theatre work includes Memory Cells (Glasgay!), Tam O'Shanter (Perth Theatre), The Lesson (benchtours), The Angry Puppy (The Comedy Unit), The Wall (Borderline), Elgin Macbeth, Side Effects, Self-Contained, The Recovery Position (National Theatre of Scotland), Katie Morag (Mull Theatre), and Tam O'Shanter (Arches).
+She was co-director of Kitsunebi whose first collaboration, Open Grave, premiered in 2007 and returned to Glasgay! in 2008.

+Television

+McLean's other television credits include Taggart (SMG) and Deal With This...
+(Comedy Unit).